AdaCore/uwrap/documentation/language_wrap_and_weave.rst

 .. code-block:: text

-   match "A"
+   match x"A"
    wrap standard.out (@ & " TOP");

-   match "A"
+   match x"A"
    weave standard.out ("BOTTOM");

-Visitor wrapping behave the same way as template instancitations.
-A given visitor can only be applied once on a wrap clause, but multiple times on weave clauses.
+At the time of its creation, a template instance will execute its sequence of commands, if any.

 Wrapping and weaving Template Instances
 ---------------------------------------